slowernews/wisdom-tldr/chapters/introduction.md

 > *'Happiness is a journey, not a destination.' -- Ben Sweetland*

-> *'Happiness is your default state when you remove everything.' -- Naval Ravikant*

 > *'Success is getting what you want.
 Happiness is wanting what you get.' -- Dale Carnegie*

+> *'Happiness in intelligent people is the rarest thing I know.' -- Ernest Hemingway*

+> *'Happiness is your default state when you remove everything.' -- Naval Ravikant*

 Seek happiness actively (improve reality) and passively (lower expectations).